 NOTE

-The present post has been revised a few times since its initial appearance, with a few minor tweaks and one more extensive rewrite.
-Since making the last such change, I’ve come across a few tracks recorded in Scotland during the 1950s, where the autoharp was used for accompaniment in a manner comparable to the Irish examples presented above.
-The player in the Scottish performances makes no attempt at melodic participation either, but employs a noteworthy chording technique.
-Pending investigation into its origins, details about the Scottish tracks will either be worked into the preceding text, or fuel a separate post.
+The present post has been revised a few times since its initial appearance, with some minor tweaks and a few more extensive rewrites.
+Since making the last such change, I’ve come across tracks recorded in Scotland during the 1930s, using the autoharp for accompaniment in a manner comparable to the Irish examples presented above.
+Pending further investigation, details about the Scottish tracks will be detailed in a separate post to which a link will be added here.

 Really informative article with a sound understanding of ITM and Autoharp behind it.